Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Proposed Method

-where $\sigma$ is a sigmoid function, $GAP$ is a global average pooling, $f$ is a fully connected layer, and $\theta_{p}$ is learnable parameters of the \textit{controller}.
+To address this limitation, we propose a \textit{peak attention module (PAM)} to extract one appropriate instance cue per instance, motivated by DRS~\cite{(drs)kim2021drs}.
+DRS suppresses discriminative object regions, spreading attention to adjacent non-discriminative regions in a self-supervised manner.
+Contrary to the DRS, our PAM aims to strengthen the attention on peak regions, while weakening the attention on noisy activation regions.
+PAM consists of three parts, as illustrated in Figure \ref{fig:DRE}: \textit{selector}, \textit{controller}, and peak \textit{stimulator}.
+We denote the intermediate feature map as $X \in \mathbb{R}^{H \times W \times K}$, where $H$, $W$, and $K$ are the height, width, and the number of channels of $X$, respectively.
+The \textit{selector} selects criteria points of peak regions using the global max pooling of $X$, and the criteria points are denoted as $S_{p} \in \mathbb{R}^{1 \times 1 \times K}$.
+The \textit{controller} determines how much strengthen the attention on peak regions and is denoted as $G_{p} \in [0, 1]^{1 \times 1 \times K}$.
 We strengthen the attention on peak regions by deactivating the attention on noisy regions.
 In particular, $\tau_{p} = S_{p} \cdot G_{p}$ plays a role of the boundary of peak regions where $\cdot$ is an element-wise multiplication.
 The regions in $X$ higher than $\tau_{p}$ are regarded as peak regions, otherwise regarded as noisy regions.
-We deactivate the noisy regions by setting the value to zero, increasing the attention on peak regions.
-The PAM is plugged into the classifier, and we produce activation maps that localize the sparse representative region of each object as shown in Figure \ref{fig:cam_comparison} and then extract peak points (instance cues) whose values are higher than $\delta_{p}$; $\delta_{p}$ is set to 0.5.
-Note that the $\theta_{p}$ is optimized with the objective function of the classifier, and our PAM is trained with a self-supervised manner to adaptively focus on peak regions while increasing classification ability.
+We deactivate the noisy regions by setting the value to zero, focusing on peak regions.
+For the controller, we adopt the non-learnable setting of DRS, that is, all elements of $G_{p}$ are set to a constant value $\alpha$; the $\alpha$ is set to 0.7, and we find out that changes in the $\alpha$ between 0.3 and 0.7 do not significantly affect the performance of WSIS.
+The PAM is plugged into the classifier, and we produce activation maps that localize the sparse representative region of each object as shown in Figure \ref{fig:cam_comparison} and then extract local maximum points ($i.e.,$ instance cues).
+Note that our PAM does not require additional training parameters, and the classifier with PAM is optimized with a binary cross-entropy objective function by adaptively focusing on peak regions while increasing classification ability.

-Combined with the knowledge of WSSS and instance cues extracted from our PAM, we can obtain pseudo instance masks and convert these masks into the pseudo center and offset maps following our instance representation method, as illustrated in Figure \ref{fig:overview}.
-For the center map, the centroid point of each pseudo instance mask is encoded in a 2D Gaussian kernel with a standard deviation of 8 pixels.
+Combined with the knowledge of WSSS and instance cues extracted from PAM, we obtain pseudo instance masks and convert these masks into the pseudo center and offset maps following our instance representation method, as illustrated in Figure \ref{fig:overview}.
+For the center map, the centroid point of each pseudo instance mask is encoded in a 2D Gaussian kernel with a standard deviation of 6 pixels.
 For the offset map, all pixels in the pseudo instance mask contain 2D offset vectors directed to the corresponding center point.